IOM MIGRATION INFORMATION CENTRE

 The diplomatic mission of the SR will decide on the application within 15 calendar days.

-Performing seasonal employment for a period longer than 90 days is possible only based on a temporary residence for the purpose of seasonal employment.
-However, the overall duration of seasonal employment may not exceed 180 days.
-A third country national may either apply for temporary residence for the purpose of seasonal employment, while starting the seasonal employment after obtaining the residence, or he/she may perform seasonal employment during the first ninety days based on a work permit within the visa-free regime (or based on a granted visa for the purpose of seasonal employment) and the other ninety days based on temporary residence for the purpose of seasonal employment.
+Performing seasonal employment for more than 90 days is possible only with temporary residence for the purpose of seasonal employment.
+The overall duration of seasonal employment may not exceed 180 days.
+The worker may either apply for temporary residence for the purpose of seasonal employment and start working after obtaining the residence, or he/she may perform seasonal employment on a work permit (and visa, if required) during the first ninety days and then on temporary residence the other ninety days.

 The application must be submitted together with the following documents: